baggepinnen/MonteCarloMeasurements.jl/README.md

 ## Examples
 ### [Control systems](https://github.com/baggepinnen/MonteCarloMeasurements.jl/blob/master/examples/controlsystems.jl)
 This example shows how to simulate control systems (using [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl)
 [](ControlSystems.jl)) with uncertain parameters.
-We calculate and display with uncertain parameters.
 We calculate and display Bode diagrams, Nyquist diagrams and time-domain responses.
 We also illustrate how the package [ControlSystemIdentification.jl](https://github.com/baggepinnen/ControlSystemIdentification.jl) interacts with MonteCarloMeasurements to facilitate the creation and analysis of uncertain systems.

 We also perform some limited benchmarks.